Text Link

 Food choices and quantities directly impact sleep patterns, because food contains the energy and nutrients the body needs to produce the hormones that regulate sleep.
 Not eating enough food results in the brain not getting enough energy to function properly and vitamin and mineral deficiencies that hinder the body’s production of hormones that regulate sleep.

 For example, iron, magnesium, and zinc are essential for getting a good night’s sleep.
-Patients with anorexia often have deficiencies in many vitamins and minerals, including calcium, iron, magnesium, Vitamins A, C, D, E, and K,and zinc deficiencies.
-A recent study found that people who slept less had lower levels of these nutrients.
-(6)
+A recent study found that people who slept less had lower levels of these nutrients.6 And patients with anorexia likewise often have vitamin and mineral deficiencies, including low levels of iron, magnesium, and zinc.

 Tips for stopping insomnia

-Getting a good night’s sleep and eating enough–and a variety of–food are essential for your whole health.
+Getting a good night’s sleep and eating enough—and a variety of—food are essential for your whole health, including your sleep schedule and quality of sleep.
+Eating a variety of nutrient-rich foods every day can help improve your sleep and stop sleep disturbances.

 • Vitamin C: Kakadu plum, acerola cherries, rose hips, chili peppers, guavas, sweet yellow peppers, black currants, thyme, parsley, citrus fruits

-Practicing what is called good sleep hygiene can help with insomnia, too.
-This includes:
+Practicing what is called good sleep hygiene, the behavioral and environmental factors around how and when you sleep, can help with insomnia, too.
+This includes:7

 • Waking up and going to sleep at the same time each day, even on weekends